-Simulating Distorted Visuals of a Drunk Driver with a Real-Time Streaming to Virtual Reality Glasses
+AR/VR: Simulating Distorted Visuals of a Drunk Driver with a Real-Time Streaming to VR Glasses

 The application runs on Android devices transmitting distorted visuals to glasses of virtual reality.
 Is used at special trainings to improve skills of safe driving.

 - Technologies used:Java, Android SDK, Google VR SDK, OpenGL ES, NativeStackBlur, GPUImage for Android

 The customer is a global automobile consortium, which also has a driving school of its own.
 At the school, teenagers can gain and improve their skills of safe driving at no cost.
 The training are conducted by professional tutors all over the world.
 The program under those trainings embraces four key areas that are critical factors in more 60% of car accidents: hazard recognition, vehicle handling, speed management, and space management.

 When the customer turned to HQSoftware, one of the activities under the safe driving program was distorted driving.
 It helped the students to understand what physical difficulties a drunk driver experiences and where it may bring him.
 For that purpose, the trainees put on darkened-lens glasses and tried to cover a distance with obstacles on the way.